Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in MLB.
+- The Reds pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Reds have a 4.79 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds' 4.77 team ERA ranks 25th across all league pitching staffs.

-- Reds pitchers combine to give up the third-most home runs in baseball (220 total, 1.4 per game).
+- Reds pitchers combine to allow the third-most home runs in baseball (221 total, 1.4 per game).

-- The lefty last appeared on Sunday against the Pittsburgh Pirates, when he tossed 4 1/3 innings, allowing two earned runs while giving up four hits.
+- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went five innings, allowing three earned runs while giving up five hits.

-- The 25-year-old has amassed an ERA of 4.46, with 7.8 strikeouts per nine innings, in 22 games this season.
-Opponents have a .249 batting average against him.
+- The 22-year-old has put up an ERA of 5.66, with 11.3 strikeouts per nine innings, in four games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.